Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks

 \subsection{Results on HEAR benchmark}

 We also evaluate the proposed models on the HEAR benchmark \cite{turian_hear_2022}, which includes 17 clip-level and 2 frame-level tasks.
 We successfully downloaded 18 tasks.
 The Hear benchmark trains a shallow MLP classifier on top of frozen embeddings.
 We use the official hear-eval-kit \footnote{https://github.com/hearbenchmark/hear-eval-kit}, and our embeddings are extracted in the same way as we did in our linear evaluation experiments except that for frame-level tasks, we concatenate outputs of all the blocks.
 Table \ref{tab:hear} shows the results.
-We quote the best result for each task from the HEAR leaderboard \footnote{https://hearbenchmark.com/hear-leaderboard.html}, denoted as `Best' in the table.
-Both the proposed ATST-Clip and ATST-Frame achieve better performance than the `Best' on five tasks.
-This is remarkable considering the fact that the `Best' results quoted here for different tasks are achieved by many different submissions.
-Moreover, some of the `Best' results are obtained by the model especially trained for the specific tasks, as HEAR benchmark does not limit the pre-training methods (supervised or unsupervised) and pre-training datasets.
+As a baseline, we quote the best result for each task from the HEAR leaderboard \footnote{https://hearbenchmark.com/hear-leaderboard.html}, denoted as `Best' in the table. \addnote[hear]{1}{It is worth noting that there are two frame-level tasks, i.e. DCASE 2016 and Maestro 5h.
+On DCASE 2016, both ATST-Clip and ATST-Frame perform better than the best baseline.
+However, the best baseline performs much better than the proposed models for Maestro 5h.
+Maestro 5h is a piano music transcription task, aiming to extract pitch and onset from raw audio.
+The data augmentation of RRC and frequency warping in ATST encourage the model to learn frequency-changing-invariant representations, which may be not suitable for pitch learning, as pitch is sensitive to frequency changing.
+This phenomenon is also observed on the clip-level pitch estimation task, i.e. NSynth Pitch 5h.} Overall, both the proposed ATST-Clip and ATST-Frame achieve better performance than the best baseline on five tasks.
+This is remarkable considering the fact that the best baseline results quoted here for different tasks are achieved by 14 different submissions.
+Moreover, some of the best baseline results are obtained by the model especially trained for the specific tasks, as HEAR benchmark does not limit the pre-training methods (supervised or unsupervised) and pre-training datasets.